CDoughty08/cosmic-crypt/README.md

 The Salt must be 32 bytes.

-pbkdf2 iterations is set to 10000.
+pbkdf2 iterations defaults to 10000.

 Supplied Error Codes
 ====================